sonic-net/sonic-mgmt/tests/platform_tests/broadcom/files/README.md

      }
 ```

-2. Add new ASIC lspci signature in function get_asic_name()
+2. Add new ASIC lspci signature in function get_asic_name(), skip this step when recalibrating an ASIC.

 3. Copy ser_injector.py to target device and chmod +x ser_injector.py.

 4. Note that the test could last for hours.
 Please disable ssh timeout from DUT by commented out ClientAliveInterval and ClientAliveCountMax config in /etc/ssh/sshd_config, and restart ssh daemon.
 Logout and login just to be sure.

 5. Run ser_injector.py -c thorough once.
 Add the failed list and timed out list to 'timeout' list in the diction created in step 1.
 Add unsupported list to 'unsupported'.
 Add slow injection list to 'slow_injection'.
 This test would last for longest.
-Would be better to start this test from a tmux session on trusty8, then ssh to dut, at the same time pipe output to a file for record.
+Would be better to start this test from a tmux session on a jumpbox, then ssh to dut, at the same time pipe output to a file for record.
 ```
     SER Test failed for memories (*): {...} [...]
     SER Test timed out for memories (*): [...]